joouha/modshim/README.md

 # modshim

-A Python library for enhancing existing modules without modifying their source code - a clean alternative to vendoring and monkey-patching.
+A Python library for enhancing existing modules without modifying their source code - a clean alternative to forking, vendoring, and monkey-patching.

 ## Overview